Kazhdan projections, random walks and ergodic theorems: Introduction

-Here, $C_{\mathcal{F}}(G)$ is a natural version of the maximal $C^*$-algebra of $G$ for the family $\mathcal{F}$ of representations, see Definition \ref{def:cf}.
-Banach group algebras for larger than isometric classes of representations were introduced and studied by V.~Lafforgue \cite{lafforgue-duke}.
-We point out that Theorem \ref{theorem: introduction Kazhdan projections in Lp algebra} gives an entirely new proof of the existence of a Kazhdan projection even in the classical case of property $(T)$ and Hilbert spaces.
-Only two previous proofs are known.
-The first is due to Akemann and Walter \cite{akemann-walter} and it relies on positive definite functions, a tool available essentially only in Hilbert spaces.
-Another proof, using minimal projections in $C^*$-algebras, is due to Valette \cite{valette}.
 The topic of operator algebras on $L_p$-spaces is an emerging direction in non-commutative geometry.
+For certain groups the construction of Lafforgue \cite{lafforgue-duke} provided Kazhdan projections for maximal $L_p$-group algebras.
 Additionally, an approach to the Novikov conjecture via $L_p$-versions of the Baum-Connes conjecture has been recently developed by Kasparov and Yu.
 Theorem \ref{theorem: introduction Kazhdan projections in Lp algebra} shows that for groups with property $(T)$ the same obstructions as in the Hilbert space case are likely to exist in $K$-theory.

 Theorem \ref{theorem in intro: spectral gaps and projections} allows to compare V.~Lafforgue's definition of reinforced Banach property $(T)$ \cite{lafforgue-duke} to other generalizations of property $(T)$ to Banach spaces, i.e. properties $(TE)$ and $FE$ \cite{fisher-margulis,bfgm}.
 The question of such a comparison has been considered by several experts previously.
 In \cite{lafforgue-jta} it was shown that the reinforced Banach property $(T)$ implies $FE$, and in \cite{bfgm} it was shown that property $FE$ implies $(TE)$.
 Since Lafforgue's reinforced Banach property $(T)$ is formulated in terms of existence of Kazhdan projections in certain group Banach algebras, Theorem \ref{theorem: introduction Kazhdan projections in Lp algebra} provides implications in the other direction.
 We discuss this in detail in Section \ref{section: relations between different notions of T}.